 A. A Medication Authorization form must be completed and signed by a doctor before any medication, including over-the-counter, can be brought to school.
 All medication must be brought into the office with the signed form.
 Students are not to have any medication (over-the-counter or prescription) with them on school campus expect for an inhaler or epi-pen with the proper form signed.

-A. School starts at 8:00 am at the start of morning meeting.
+A. School starts at 8:30 am at the start of morning meeting.
 Any student not in a seat at the start of morning meeting is considered tardy.
-If a student arrives after the morning meeting has ended, (for Middle school) a parent needs to sign them in on the clipboard on the office door inside the barn.
-(For the High school) The student needs to sign in at the front office.
+If a student arrives after the morning meeting has ended, the student needs to sign in at the campus office.

-A. All students need to have a parent/guardian or someone on the Emergency Contact form, sign the student out.
-At the Middle school, this list is on the office door inside the barn, and at the front desk in the High school office.
+A. All students need to have a parent/guardian or someone on the Emergency Contact form, sign the student out in either campus office.

 A. The annual, overnight campout provides an opportunity for staff and students to come together as a community in preparation for the upcoming school year.
 This event is planned by teachers at the Farm, and by students at the High School.
 It creates a shared experience to build community, share student knowledge, establish norms and practices, and prepare for the school year.

-A. Minicourses are designed to allow students to explore physical and creative interests in eight sessions over the course of a trimester.
+A. Minicourses are designed to allow students to explore physical and creative interests.
 The classes are designed by teachers, volunteers, and students to provide students with experiences in a wide variety of activities that meet the students interests and developmental needs.
-Everything from baking to Shakespeare has been taught as a Minicourse.
+Minicourses occur during Period 7 and 8 on Tuesday, Wednesday, and Thursday.

 A. Twice a year students will give a formal presentation to their mentor, parent/guardian and a peer.
 In this presentation students will reflect on their performance with The Grove School Outcomes and discuss their goals.
 Mentors and other audience members can ask questions or ask for clarification.

-A. Minicourses are scheduled for Tuesday OR Thursday afternoon from 1-3 pm and last for 8-10 sessions.
-If you are interested in teaching a mini course, please email Beth Hauso at bhauso@thegroveschool.org with your idea / topic and time of year you would be available (September-November, December-February, or March-May).
+A. Minicourses are scheduled for 1 hour on Tuesday, Wednesday, and Thursday afternoon for each quarter.
+If you are interested in teaching a mini course, please email Beth Hauso at bhauso@thegroveschool.org with your idea / topic and time of year you would be available.

-A. All parent drivers must be fingerprinted.
-You can pick-up a form at either office.
+A. All parent drivers must be “Live Scan” with a copy of their Driver License and car insurance on file.
+You can pick-up a form at either office or under “Forms” on the school website.
 This process can take from 24 hours to 2 weeks, to get cleared.
+In addition, volunteers must complete a TB test and a yearly mandated reporter training.
+The Grove volunteer requirement packet can be found under “Forms” on the school website.